Youth Social Entrepreneurship (YSE)

 2) While providing youth of color with work readiness skills, nonprofits were not creating a bridge between their programs and employers.

 3) Youth they were serving seemed to be facing the same 25-45% local youth unemployment (North Mpls, Eastside St. Paul, Frogtown) as others in the community who were not in these programs.
 Our work helped them recognize this disconnect and take steps to resolve it.

 4) Grassroots nonprofits weren’t capturing the data in a way that would allow them to access workforce development dollars.
 They were focused on youth development dollars, not realizing that youth development and workplace readiness soft-skills development were very similar.

-In 2016 YSE nonprofit leaders began to see real advantages to creating more rigorous workplace readiness programs, and tracking youth over time both in their programs and for as long as they could after.
-Sundance contracted with Wilder Research and formed a cohort of 14 youth-serving nonprofits.
-These YSE leaders have been meeting together quarterly, and individually monthly with a Research Scientist as they developed or revised their logic models, developed individual evaluation plans, selected common data collection tools, implemented databases and began collecting data as outlined in the Workforce Improvement and Opportunity Act of 2014.
+In 2016 Sundance contracted with Wilder Research and formed a cohort of 14 youth-serving nonprofits.
+These YSE leaders have been meeting together quarterly, and individually monthly with a Research Scientist as they developed or revised their logic models, developed evaluation plans, selected common data collection tools, created databases and began collecting data.
+The cohort used tools as outlined in the Workforce Improvement and Opportunity Act of 2014.